 Things to Do in Clifton: Make Art of Your Own

-Channel your inner artist on your next trip to Clifton and visit Workshop 219, a local business that offers paint parties, art classes for all ages and levels of experience, as well as open studio time!
+Channel your inner artist on your next trip to the city of Clifton and visit Workshop 219, a local business that offers paint parties, art classes for all ages and levels of experience, as well as open studio time!
 See their website for a complete list.

-Things to Do in Clifton: Book a Night in Jail
+Things to Do in Clifton: Book a Night in an Old Clifton Jail

 Things to Do in Clifton: Find Refuge in a French Farmhouse

 Just minutes from Clifton and located on 10 private acres, the Feather Glen Farmhouse features a main home (the Aviary) and an accompanying cottage (the Audubon).
-You’ll also discover a covered patio, fire pit, and the cutest, French inspired decor.
+You’ll also discover a covered patio, a fire pit, and the cutest, French-inspired décor.
 It’s perfect for a girl’s trip or a romantic getaway!

 Things to Do in Clifton: Shop for Souvenirs You’ll Actually Use

 Lady Bugs in Clifton is filled with clothing for all ages, vintage items, refurbished furniture, gifts, and more!
 They even have a plus-size section!
-Pop in to see all the cool things the store has to offer and maybe you’ll find something you can’t live without.
-The best part about road tripping to Clifton: you’ll have plenty of trunk space!
+Pop in to see all the cool things the store has to offer, and maybe you’ll find something you can’t live without.

-Things to Do in Clifton: Read a Book and Sip on Coffee
+Things to Do in Clifton: Read a Book & Sip on Coffee

 Tolstoy & Co.
 Bookshop is not only a charming, independent bookstore, but you’ll also find a coffee shop, lounge, study area, and a kid’s space if you’re traveling with the littles.
-Stop by and pick up a coffee to fuel you as you conquer your list of things to do in Clifton or stay awhile, do some reading, or accomplish a few computer tasks with their complimentary Wi-Fi.
+Stop by and pick up a coffee to fuel you as you conquer your list of things to do in Clifton TX, stay awhile and have a good time reading, or accomplish a few computer tasks with their complimentary Wi-Fi.

 Things to Do in Clifton: Visit a Park